vmware/container-service-extension/docs/CSE_SERVER_MANAGEMENT.md

 ### Installing CSE Server

-`CSE` Server should be installed by the vCD System/Cloud Administrator on a new VM or one of the existing servers that are part of vCD.
+`CSE` Server should be installed by the VCD System/Cloud Administrator on a new VM or one of the existing servers that are part of VCD.
 This CSE VM is the **CSE appliance**.

-The CSE appliance requires network access to the vCD cell, vCenter(s), and AMQP server.
+The CSE appliance requires network access to the VCD cell, vCenter(s), and AMQP server.
 It does not require access to the network(s) that powers the org VDC where the Kubernetes templates will be created nor the tenant network(s) that powers that org VDC where the clusters will be deployed.
-Please find more details on the vCD prerequisites for CSE installation [here](/container-service-extension/CSE_INSTALL_PREREQUISITES.html).
+Please find more details on the VCD prerequisites for CSE installation [here](/container-service-extension/CSE_INSTALL_PREREQUISITES.html).

 The CSE software should be installed on the CSE appliance as described [here](/container-service-extension/INSTALLATION.html).